IFLI Management & Maintenance Fund

 - Additional tree work at Kinneil Estate to open up views to the Forth estuary - Falkirk Community Trust.

-Between April 2020 and March 2021 we are pleased to be able to support the following activities.
-Much activity was put on hold over summer 2020 due to Covid-19 restrictions and so projects may extend further into 2021.
+Since April 2020 we have provided support the following activities.
+Much activity was put on hold over 2020-21 due to Covid-19 restrictions and so a number of projects have extended beyond timescales originally planned.

 - Training and equipment for volunteers to lead tours for school groups and Open Days around Clackmannan Tower - Clackmannan Heritage Group.